qpwoeirut/2048-solver/roadmap.md

 I added a simple [benchmark](/benchmark.cpp) program to provide some direction in speeding up the game implementation.
 I also added `-funroll-loops` to the compilation flags, which sped things up.

-I've decided that from Stage 3 onwards, I'll focus more on the strategies that are very successful.
+I've decided that from Stage 3 onwards, I'll focus more on the strategies that are successful.
 The "blind" strategies won't be run in the final tests and the less effective heuristics (`score` and `merge`) will be dropped as well.
 Hopefully this will make testing run a little faster (and lower my AWS bill).